-Barney Walsh is a Teaching Fellow and Research Associate at the African Leadership Centre (ALC).
+Barney Walsh is a Lecturer in Security, Leadership and Development Education at the African Leadership Centre (ALC).
 He assists with the delivery of the Security, Leadership and Society MSc and Leadership and Development MSc.

 He is coordinator of the ALC Research Seminar Series at King’s, ALC Alumni Chief liaison officer, Managing Editor of the newly launched ALC Journal of Leadership and Developing Societies, and Chair of ALC Staff-Student liaison committee.
 He is also a mentor on the various ALC Fellowship programmes.